 William Turner has been in and out of jail and psychiatric care this year after a series of bizarre interactions involving children in Berkeley.
 He was found guilty in August of lewd conduct in connection with one of those incidents.
 Turner served some time in jail, and was sentenced to three years of probation when he was released by Alameda County authorities.
 In mid-September, Berkeley police put out a community alert to warn the public about the “potential threat to children” posed by his release.
 Turner was detained in South Berkeley just three days after the alert went out.

-In court papers related to the Sept.
+According to court papers related to the Sept.
 21 incident, Turner told a woman he was “horny” and planned to masturbate while thinking about her.
 He said repeatedly they should go into a nearby backyard to have sex, police said.
 Turner is now being held on $10,000 bail in connection with the indecent exposure charge.
 He is set for a pretrial hearing Oct.
 13, according to court records online.
 If convicted in the new case, he would be required to register as a sex offender for life.

 The August conviction stemmed from an incident in June when authorities said Turner tried to give a baby a mystery drink at Ohlone Park.
 Local authorities have also said Turner has an “unnatural focus on children.”
 His probation includes a stay-away order from all parks and schools in Alameda County.